nvaccess/nvda/devDocs/technicalDesignOverview.md

 #### Logging in secure mode
 `logHandler.initialize` prevents logging in secure mode.
-This is because it is a security concern to log during secure mode (e.g. passwords are logged).
+This is because it is a security concern to log during secure mode (e.g. passwords are logged on secure screens).
-To change this for testing, patch the source build.
+To change this for testing, use the [serviceDebug](https://www.nvaccess.org/files/nvda/documentation/userGuide.html#SystemWideParameters) system wide parameter to prevent secure mode on secure screens.
-`nvda.log` files are then generated in the System profile's `%TEMP%` directory.
+When logging from a secure screen, `nvda.log` files are generated in the System profile's `%TEMP%` directory.

 ## NVDA Components
 NVDA is built with an extensible, modular, object oriented, abstract design.